 Mozzone v.
 Hunter, D.O.
 (2016) – $335,000 recovery ($188,000 jury verdict plus $150,000 in attorney fees and costs) for the victim of medical malpractice against a local surgeon.
-The physician made no offer of settlement at anytime before the jury verdict.
+The physician made no offer of settlement at any time before the jury verdict.

 Confidential v.
-Confidential (2015) – $275,000 settlement for adult who was abused as a child in a Pierce County group home.
+Confidential (2015) – $275,000 settlement for an adult who was abused as a child in a Pierce County group home.

 Confidential v.
 Confidential (2015) – $250,000 settlement prior to litigation for an adult who was abused by a pastor as a child.

 Woodward v.
 American Family Ins.
-(2013) – $243,312 binding arbitration award for a client suffering soft tissue injures as a result of a motor vehicle accident.
+(2013) – $243,312 binding arbitration award for a client suffering soft tissue injuries as a result of a motor vehicle accident.
 American Family made no offer of settlement prior to arbitration.

 Stevens v.
 Wetmore LP (2015) – $242,500 settlement for victim’s relatives who was severely injured as a result of defective and unsafe stairs.

 Brinkley v.
-Tak (2016) – $200,000 recovery for injured client who was declined representation by large local firm because of perceived difficulties with an insurance company.
+Tak (2016) – $200,000 recovery for injured client who was declined representation by a large local firm because of perceived difficulties with an insurance company.

 Davis v.
 Elliot (2012) – $187,500 settlement for a slip-and-fall construction site injury.